rgpass/i_didnt_know_javascript/05_async_and_performance.md

 Can even do something like `yield *[1, 2, 3]` as the array is an iterable.

-Thunk: a function with no params that wraps around a another function that has params
+Thunk: a function with no params that wraps around an another function that has params

 ```javascript
 function foo(x, y) {